Understanding CPAP Mask Leaks

 - Sleep Position: Sleeping on your sides can cause issues with leaks.
 Getting a CPAP Pillow can help by leaving spacing for your tubing and mask.

 - Mouth Breathing: This is a common problem with CPAP users, especially for those with a nasal mask.
 Read more on this common issue below.

 Mouth breathing is a common problem in CPAP users arising from chronic nasal issues.
-Breathing through the mouth prevents moist air from passing through the nose, which results in the drying of nasal passages, and increases nasal congestion in the morning.
-Increased nasal congestion can worsen your sleep apnea, and lead to increased nasal airway resistance, which perpetuates the cycle of mouth breathing.
-The result of mouth breathing can be loss of therapy effectiveness and comfort, as well as disrupted sleep.
+Breathing through the mouth prevents moist air from passing through the nose, which results in the drying of nasal passages and increases nasal congestion in the morning.
+Increased nasal congestion can worsen your sleep apnea and lead to increased nasal airway resistance, which perpetuates the cycle of mouth breathing.
+The result of mouth breathing can be a loss of therapy effectiveness and comfort, as well as disrupted sleep.

 Mouth breathing can also be caused by:

 A full face mask covers your nose and mouth so that effective treatment therapy can be delivered even if you breathe through your mouth and experience a leak.
 Many people need to use full face masks all the time.
 Others may find they need it from time to time as an alternative to their nasal mask.
 Full face masks are just one of the range of solutions that may help you identify and manage mouth leaks.